scholarslab/CodeLab/Week03/lesson.md

 6
 ```

 In Python, we use the single equals sign `=` for *assignment* (assign the right side to the left) and the double equals sign `==` for *equality* (does the right side equal the left?).
 Comparitors like `==` yield values of boolean type: `True` or `False`.
-Under the hood comparitors are defined as functions (more on this later), so sometimes Python can compare different types and sometimes it doesn't.
-Generally, numbers (integers and floats) can be compared as numbers, but comparing strings and numbers will always return `False`.
+Under the hood, comparitors are defined as functions (more on this later), so sometimes Python can compare different types and sometimes it doesn't.
+Generally, numbers (integers and floats) can be compared as numbers, but comparing strings and numbers will always return `False` because they're fundamentally not comparable.

 ```
 >>> a = 3